-Parrots are curious creatures, so they may show an interest in drinking coffee if they enjoy the smell of it.
+Parrots may be interested in drinking coffee if they enjoy its smell.
 Worryingly, all it takes is one small sip of coffee to make your parrot feel unwell.

-Parrots should never drink coffee as it contains caffeine.
-Caffeine contains methylated xanthine, which acts as a stimulant.
-Your parrot is at risk of seizures, heart problems, hyperactivity, and dehydration after drinking a small amount.
-The milk, sugar, and sweeteners in coffee are also bad for parrots.
+Parrots shouldn’ drink coffee as it contains caffeine.
+Caffeine contains methylated xanthine, which is a stimulant.
+Your parrot is at risk of seizures, heart problems, hyperactivity, and dehydration.

-Caffeine toxicity in birds can be fatal.
 Even decaffeinated coffee contains a small amount of caffeine.
-To prevent sickness, never let your parrot drink coffee.

 Do Parrots Like Coffee?

-Some parrots like coffee, but it all depends on their taste preferences.
-Greedy birds will try anything once, even if they don’t enjoy the taste.
+Some parrots like coffee, but it depends on their taste preferences.
+Birds will try anything once, even if they don’t enjoy the taste.
 Though, one sip is all it takes for coffee to cause sickness.

-However, parrots that enjoy milk are drawn to lattes and milky coffees, as the creaminess of the dairy lessens the coffee smell and flavor.
+However, parrots that enjoy milk are drawn to lattes and milky coffees, as the creaminess of the milk lessens the coffee smell and flavor.